 In 2017, a partnership was formed between Muaūpoko (the Muaūpoko iwi is tangata whenua of Taitoko in the Horowhenua region), the JR McKenzie Trust, Ministry of Education and Levin East Primary School to engage tamariki, whānau, iwi, kaumātua, teachers, and community leaders, as detailed in the NZ Education Gazette article Tūngia te Koingo and Reading Together® in Taitoko / Levin: A snowball of positives (note: video also on YouTube here and on Facebook here).

 In January 2018, the NZ Ministry of Education Best Evidence Synthesis Programme made available Reading Together® Implementation Exemplars in the form of videos.
 These videos highlight critical success factors for those planning and supporting the effective implementation of Reading Together®, and are available here and locally here.
 An excerpt from the Ministry of Education announcement:

 Reading Together® can build trust, support children by supporting parents, increase access to reading, build productive partnerships, and counter harm.

 In June 2018, the National Library extended their support for the Reading Together® programme.

 Feedback from various communities throughout New Zealand involved in Reading Together® continues to accrue on Our Blog and Twitter, as well as New Zealand Citations (and International Citations).
-For example, blog posts include:
+For example, in February 2020, Jacqueline Tanner (Middle Team Teacher) at Parkland School, Palmerston North commented in this blog post:

 The Biddulph family acknowledges and values the contribution of dedicated school leaders, teachers and community librarians throughout New Zealand who have implemented the Reading Together® programme since the early 1980s.
 These educators and librarians have provided informed and effective support for tens of thousands of families/whānau, and they have continued to do so because - almost without exception - NZ parents/whānau have responded positively to the opportunity to participate in Reading Together®.